Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems: Numerical procedures for the construction of port-Hamiltonian realizations

 then

 and inequality (\ref{kstepineq}) implies that

-Then the desired transformation matrix $\bT$ is positioned in the top diagonal block of $\tilde \bT$, and the matrix $\bV$ is positioned in the bottom diagonal block of $\tilde\bV$.
+Then the desired transformation matrix $\bT$ is positioned in the top diagonal block of $\wt \bT$, and the matrix $\bV$ is positioned in the bottom diagonal block of $\wt\bV$.

-\begin{remark} {\rm The recursive procedure described above requires at each step the computation of three singular value decompositions, to check the ranks of the matrices $ \bB_j$, $ \bC_j$ and to construct the bi-orthogonal bases so that (\ref{t0def}) holds.

-While each step of this procedure can be implemented in a numerically stable way, the consecutive rank decisions and the consequence of performing these subtle decisions are hard to analyze, similar to the case of staircase algorithms \cite{ByeMX07,DemK93a,DemK93b}.
-In general the strategy should be adapted to the goal of the computation, which in our case is to obtain a representation in PH form that is robust to small perturbations. } \end{remark}
+\begin{remark} {\rm The recursive procedure described above requires at each step the computation of three singular value decompositions in order to check the ranks of the matrices $ \wt\bB_j$ and $\wt \bC_j$ and in order to construct bi-orthogonal bases so that (\ref{t0def}) holds.
+While each step of this procedure can be implemented in a numerically stable way, the consecutive rank decisions make the aggregate procedure difficult to analyze, similar to the case of staircase algorithms \cite{ByeMX07,DemK93a,DemK93b}.
+In general the strategy should be adapted toward the goal of obtaining a realization in port-Hamiltonian form that is robust to small perturbations, see \cite{BanMNV20,MehV20} for some ways to do this. } \end{remark}